Highlight’s Top 5 Thru-hike Essentials

 I lost or broke at least 4 plastic spoons on my hike.
 Tired of breaking Light My Fire sporks, I used plastic ones from fast food joints.
 Until one day, Bubbles was gifted a beautiful hand-carved wooden spoon, courtesy of Jim Tabor, The Barefoot Carver.
 She passed on her titanium spoon to me and I used it the rest of the trek.
 With the long handle you can scoop out the nooks and crannies of a salmon packet or a Knorrs Select.
 Plus, this titanium gem won’t snap scooping out peanut butter or near-frozen Nutella.
 For added security, I attached a hot pink zip tie to the handle so I’d easily spot it should I leave it around the campfire.
 I never thought I’d say this, but I won’t camp without this spoon.

 I didn’t carry an umbrella until Pine Grove, Pennsylvania.
 That’s 1,194 miles into my hike.
 I stuck to a rain jacket and a hat, sometimes a poncho.
 Three months in and with Hurricane Florence on the horizon I thought I’d finally give it a try.
 Hot Rocks had an umbrella early on and always arrived to camp dryer than anyone.
 You’ll learn a lot from other hikers and this is one tip I’m thankful for.
 Attach the umbrella to your shoulder strap or simply carry it and hike without sweating your ass off in a rain jacket.
 In Harper’s Ferry I ditched my original Dollar General umbrella and opted for a lighter, smaller, $7.95 Wilcor umbrella from the local outfitters.
-I carried it and loved it until I unfortunately lost it in Tennessee/North Carolina.

 Shop: Unfortunately I couldn’t find a retailer for the Wilcor umbrella, but this looks like the next best option Fidus Compact Umbrella